Slackadays/Clipboard/README.md

 Let's rephrase that.

 Introducing the Clipboard Project, or CB for short.
 It all started when I needed something way more powerful than those other tools like `xclip`, `wl-clipboard`, and `pbcopy`.
 I began by writing a few scripts and experimenting with what might be possible.
-Unfortunately, those scripts simply weren't cutting it.
+Unfortunately, those little scripts of mine simply weren't cutting it.
 A few revisions and then a complete rewrite later, and suddenly I had created the Clipboard Project!

 Just let the features speak for themselves.